+In recent decades, such a system has been well-studied in the deterministic framework both from the analytical and from the numerical point of view \cite{2007_AFNT_TPM,2007_AFNT2_TPM,2004_ADN,2023_Bonetti_natalini_NLA,2019_BCFGN_CPAA,2005_GN_NLA,2007_GN_CPDE}.
+However, only recently a probabilistic interpretation of solutions as mean-field limits of interacting particles has been investigated.
+In particular, \cite{2025_morale_tarquini_ugolini} introduced a probabilistic representation via McKean--Vlasov SDEs with killing.
+Here, we propose an alternative yet equivalent \cite{morale2026pathdependentmckeanpdesreaction} probabilistic approach, based on a different microscopic description of the particle dynamics.

-Following the same strategy as in \cite{2020_tomasevic_talay}, we observe that in system \eqref{eq:modello_Natalini}, the concentration $\rho$ at any time $t$ depends upon its past dynamics in $[0,t]$, through the strong coupling with $c$.
-We may rewrite system \eqref{eq:modello_Natalini} as a single PDE for the concentration $\rho$ coupled with an explicit function for $c$, which is responsible for the non-conservative nature of $\rho$.
-Indeed, let us notice that \eqref{eq:modello_Natalini} may be written in terms of $\rho$ as
+To obtain \eqref{eq:PDE_nu_intro}, we rewrite system \eqref{eq:modello_Natalini} as a single PDE for the concentration $\rho$ coupled with an explicit function for $c$.
+To make this precise, let us notice that \eqref{eq:modello_Natalini} may be written in terms of $\rho$ as